 When the input of a problem is clear from the context, we will omit the input network \((G,\localVar)\), writing \(\outcome(G)\).
 Observe that all the concepts of views and of restrictions of outcomes can be naturally defined via half-edges instead of nodes, especially when dealing with problems that only ask us to label half-edges (such definitions will be used later in \cref{sec:lower-bound}).

-We further assume that all probability distributions and output labelings which define a non-signaling \(\outcome\) are \emph{computable}.
-This is because a proper quantum-LOCAL algorithm can be implemented by a quantum circuit, which we can simulate in a classical computer (with costly computation).
+We further assume that all probability distributions and output labelings that define a non-signaling \(\outcome\) are \emph{computable}.
+This is because a proper quantum-LOCAL algorithm can be implemented by a quantum circuit, which can be simulated in a classical computer (with costly computation).
 Hence, its output distribution is computable, and we can restrict ourselves to computable output-labeling distributions.